RM-Terrell/RM-Terrell.github.io/_posts/2020-05-29-docker-part-1.md

     tty: true
 ```

 in the compose file.
-Without them the container will exit, and the React app will not be served on the port.
+Without them the CRA container will exit, and the React app will not be served on the port.

 And with that the pieces are in place.
 I have successfully Dockerized a Django REST API, a CRA React application, and strung them together with a compose file.
 What will follow next is copying back over all my React code, revising them, expanding the REST API functionality to inform the React frontend, and also optimizing the Dockerfiles.